 To avoid this, exhale while lifting weights, and inhale when lowering weights.
 This encourages regular breathing since lifting the weight is when holding your breath is most likely.
 Some call this “breathing through the exercise.”
 It may seem like the opposite of what you want to do (breathe out when lifting weights, breathe in when lowering weights), but exhaling when completing the most difficult part of the exercise is proper form.
 A tip for remembering when to exhale is to combine the E’s: “Exhale on Exertion.”
 This means you will breathe out when you are working hardest, or exerting the most energy.
 This is usually when you are lifting the weight, like when you do an arm curl holding a weight or lift your leg with an ankle weight on.

-Diaphragmatic breathing--also called abdominal breathing, belly breathing, or deep breathing--is a method of breathing during which your diaphragm, which is located below your ribcage and lungs and above your stomach, expands and contracts while you breathe.
+Diaphragmatic breathing—also called abdominal breathing, belly breathing, or deep breathing—is a method of breathing during which your diaphragm, which is located below your ribcage and lungs and above your stomach, expands and contracts while you breathe.
 When you inhale, the diaphragm contracts, providing more space as air enters your lungs.
 This results in your stomach expanding instead of your chest when you inhale.
+Taking in a big belly full of air helps stabilize the core and prevent strain throughout the motion of the exercise.
+Then, exhaling the air while performing the hardest part of the exercise helps circulation and eases the pressure within the core.
 When you exhale, your diaphragm expands, pushing the air out and causing your stomach to fall.
-When more oxygen is able to enter your lungs and then bloodstream, your body is able to distribute more "fuel" to your muscles.
+When more oxygen is able to enter your lungs and then bloodstream, your body is able to distribute more “fuel” to your muscles.
 If your stomach puffs out when you breathe in and falls when you breathe out, you have proper technique.

 Flexibility and Stretching